 The Working Group noted the concern of the Supplier that the customer may not be aware of the conditions in the bilateral connection agreement that would act as the enduring default terms and conditions for the premises.
 The Working Group discussed the idea of publishing a list of all MPANs with bespoke connection agreements on the National Terms of Connection website.
 This would highlight to customers whether they have an enduring bespoke connection agreement that they should seek further information on.

 One consultant respondent considered that the NTC was being subverted in order to place conditions on customers that they are unaware of and should not be bound by as a matter of law.
 Where there are special arrangements at a premise then the new occupier will need to be able to understand and agree to them.
 This respondent considered that the new customer had no right to a capacity unless granted that right by the Distributor.
 The distributor could make the availability of capacity to the new occupier conditional on compliance with special operating rules.
-The Working Group considered these comments but agreed that negotiating a contract for every customer by having no default terms of connection and no right for a new customer to any capacity would require the Distributor to renegotiate every contract which would be untenable.
+The Working Group considered these comments but agreed that negotiating a contract for every incoming customer by having no default terms of connection and no right for a new customer to any capacity would require the Distributor to renegotiate every contract which would be untenable.

-Two Suppliers respondents were neutral in their response.
+Two Supplier respondents were neutral in their response.
 One Supplier advised that they did not consider connection agreements when notified of a new occupier.
 Another Supplier respondent did not indicate a preference but did highlight the issue of making the customer aware that the existing terms of connection would apply.
 The Supplier considered that the new occupier would depend on the old occupier being aware of the content of the connection agreement and passing on that information to the new occupier.

 Question 5 - How do customers know that the previous owner’s or occupier’s connection terms apply?